Blog

 What can you use SAML and LDAP for?

-• Authentication: Both protocols allow user access credentials and access levels to be verified from a central source.
+• Authentication: Both protocols let you verify user credentials and determine access levels from a central source.

-• Single Sign-On: Both protocols can allow users to log in once, and then access multiple different services or apps.
+• Single Sign-On: Each protocol can enable users to log in once and access multiple apps or services without reauthenticating.

 Can you use SAML and LDAP together?